-This is why it is so incredibly important to be a first mover ( I wrote about that here).
+This is why it is so incredibly important to be a first mover.
 I want to make sure I give you guys as much help as possible in getting places early, so here are three tactics to get into right now, before marketers have ruined them.

 Pinterest currently has an ad product that is tremendous.
 It’s an amazing product, and I’m seeing awesome things from it for some of my own ventures.
 Read and learn all about that product here.

 But, even if you don’t have the ability to pay to play, Pinterest still has opportunities for you, and you’re going to want to get in on them now.
 It’s a great platform for creating content for your brand because it’s a platform where users opt in to follow themes, styles and trends just as much as specific influencers.
 Because of that, they are much more open to seeing a diverse range of content.
 Being able to place your pin in the middle of someone’s feed in a way that feels natural and unobtrusive means a tremendous amount.

 On top of that, the options for what kind of content belongs on the platform is enormous.
 Run a hardware store?
 Make content about DIY projects.
 Small coffee shop?
 Post your favorite coffee hacks or recipes.
 Real estate agent?
 Post your favorite home decor ideas.
 I could go on and on.

 2) Facebook video